-The reason 50% of clients hate their attorneys wasn’t because their attorneys were careless, too busy, or were sloppy in their work, but rather because most attorneys didn’t take the time to communicate properly with their clients.
+The reason 50% of clients hate their attorneys wasn’t that their attorneys were careless, too busy, or sloppy in their work, but rather because most attorneys didn’t take the time to communicate properly with their clients.

 But what’s the deal?
 Communication could mean anything, right?
-First, let’s talk about what clients mean when they say attorneys are communicating poorly, and then we’ll tell you how to solve the problem.
+First, let’s talk about what clients mean when they say attorneys communicate poorly, and then we’ll tell you how to solve the problem.

 “fed up with her arrogance.
 I went to my attorney because of her reputation and expertise, but she just doesn’t listen.
 She never bothers to talk to me and assumes I don’t understand anything.
 This is my case, I want to be heard.”

-Others have expressed feeling demoralized after meeting with their representation, even when their case was going well.
+Others have expressed feeling demoralized after meeting with their representative, even when their case was going well.
 Another client urged,

 “I’m not a lawyer, obviously, so I don’t really understand the legal details, but that doesn’t mean I’m stupid.
 Please just take the time to talk to me in layman’s terms!”